DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 Spring Boot uses Jackson to convert entity/domain objects into JSON for consumption by clients (UI).
 There are multiple ways to achieve this:

-- Let Spring convert whole class instance (along with its nested hierarchy)
+- Let Spring convert whole class instance (along with its nested hierarchy) into JSON
 - Use [annotation @JsonIgnore](http://docs.spring.io/spring-data/rest/docs/current/reference/html/#projections-excerpts.projections.hidden-data) to hide some fields from conversion.
 Eg: for password field, which should not be sent to UI
 - Use [JSON views](https://spring.io/blog/2014/12/02/latest-jackson-integration-improvements-in-spring), to contextually convert entities based on requests.
 - Use [separate DTO classes](https://en.wikipedia.org/wiki/Data_transfer_object), and write mappers to convert entity to DTO and vice-versa.
 DTO pattern is [controversial](https://martinfowler.com/bliki/LocalDTO.html), but the overhead of mappers can be reduced by [BeanUtils.copyProperties()](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/beans/BeanUtils.html)